neo4j/neo4j-javascript-driver/packages/neo4j-driver-lite/README.md

-# Neo4j Driver for JavaScript
+# Neo4j Driver for JavaScript (lite)

 This is the lite version of the official Neo4j driver for JavaScript.

+This version of driver has the same capabilities of the Neo4j Driver except for the support reactive session.
+This means it doesn't have the `RxJS` dependency and the `Driver#rxSession` api.

 Starting with 5.0, the Neo4j Drivers will be moving to a monthly release cadence.
 A minor version will be released on the last Friday of each month so as to maintain versioning consistency with the core product (Neo4j DBMS) which has also moved to a monthly cadence.